opencafe/persianize-node/README.md

 # persianize-node
-Persianize is set of nodejs tools for validating and converting data in true persian.
+Persianize is set of nodejs tools for validating and converting data in true Persian.

 * [Convert](#convert)
 * [Validate](#validate)